-27th annual Stamp Out Hunger Food Drive comes to the QC
+Mail carriers collect 100,000+ pounds of food on their route during ‘Stamp Out Hunger’ drive

+The preliminary results were announced by the United Way of the Quad Cities on Saturday evening.

+"All donations collected in the Quad Cities will stay in our community and be distributed by (the) River Bend Foodbank," said Marci Zogg, with United Way.

-BETTENDORF, Iowa- United Way of the Quad Cities and the National Association of Letter Carriers is working to gather non-perishable food donations for the local River Bend Foodbank during the 27th annual Stamp Out Hunger Food Drive.
+Original: United Way of the Quad Cities and the National Association of Letter Carriers is working to gather non-perishable food donations for the local River Bend Foodbank during the 27th annual Stamp Out Hunger Food Drive.

 On Saturday, May 11, Quad Citizens are asked to leave a donation of non-perishable food items next to their mailboxes before the delivery of the mail.
 Letter carriers will collect the bags and food donations as they deliver mail along their postal routes.

-Note: Update: On their routes Saturday, May 11, mail carriers collected 100,119 pounds of food, as part of the "Stamp Out Hunger" food drive.